The Catholic Defender: The History of Celebrating the Virgin Mary's Birthday

 In reality, each child is a blessing and an opportunity that God will work miracles in the lives of his people.
 There is another woman who can be added to this list of fantastic women who were childless for a special reason of God.
 There will come a woman who would fulfill the prophecy of Genesis 3:15, "I will put enmity between you and the woman, and between your seed and her seed; he shall bruise your head, and you shall bruise his heel."

-This next example is unique because the child would be a woman and not a man that God would liberate His people.
-The event is known as the "Immaculate Conception" which is the miraculous conception of the Blessed Virgin Mary which is celebrated on December 8.
-The Birth of the Blessed Virgin Mary, the Mother of Jesus, the “New Eve”, the woman together with her seed would bruise the serpents head while the Devil strikes at their (His) heal is celebrated on September 8.
+Consider what happens on December 8, 19 B.C.?
+St Anne at an elderly age conceived a miraculous child.
+This example is unique because the child would be a woman and not a man that God would liberate His people.
+The event is known as the "Immaculate Conception" which St. Anne gave birth to the Blessed Virgin Mary which is celebrated on December 8.
+The Birth of the Blessed Virgin Mary, the Mother of Jesus, the “New Eve”, the woman together with her seed would bruise the serpents head while the Devil strikes at their (Her/His) heal is celebrated on September 8.

 The Protoevangelium of James is an apocryphal writing that goes back to 145 A.D. which is important because even though it is not accepted as the inspired Word of God, it does give a glimpse of what the early Church believed about Mother Mary.
 The account is this: